jruels/e2e-automation/labs/gh-actions/index.md

 ### Part 1: Initial Setup and Configuration

-#### Refresh AWS Access Keys
-- Return to the AWS access portal
-- Refresh the page
-- Copy the updated Access keys

 #### Fork the Repository
-- Go to the repository page
+- Go to the lab repository page
 - Click the "Fork" button in the top right
 - Select your account as the destination